JyothisriBudida/weather-aware-hiking-agent/README.md

 ## How It Works

 1. The workflow is triggered on a schedule.
-2. The AI agent retrieves the current weather.
+2. The AI agent retrieves real-time weather data from OpenWeatherMap.
 3. Trail information is fetched from Google Sheets.
-4. The LLM analyzes weather conditions and trail data.
+4. The LLM analyzes the weather and trail data.
 5. Personalized hiking recommendations are generated.
 6. The recommendations are emailed to the user.